xmonader/info_foundation/docs/collaboration/trello_usage.md

    - confirmed    : email or oral confirmation that they want to do the deal
    - negotiation  : working on the details, contract stage sits in here
    - won          : all docs done, waiting for e.g. payment, delivery, ...
+   - idea         : should we contact & continue with the prospect
 - when story won & paid, just archive, when story lost just archive

 use labels for